yalan2ny/yalan2ny-hello-world/README.md

 azd up
 ```

-According to the prompt, enter an `env name`, and select `subscription` and `location`, these are the necessary parameters when you create resources.
+tabAccording to the prompt, enter an `env name`, and select `subscription` and `location`, these are the necessary parameters when you create resources.
 Wait a moment for the resource deployment to complete, click the web endpoint and you will see the home page.

 **Notes:**
 1. Considering security, we store its related data (id, password) in the **Azure Key Vault** when we create the database, and obtain it from the Key Vault when we use it.
 This is different from directly deploying applications locally.